 Email Address: email@example.com

 I am a dedicated and enthusiastic Science teacher who is motivated by developing highly engaging lessons for my students.
 Using the ‘P.I.R.A.T.E’ philosophy devised by Dave Burgess in ‘Teach Like a Pirate’, I pride myself in being a passionate educator who fully immerses herself in the learning experiences of her students.
 I believe that building rapport with students to develop a safe learning environment built on mutual respect is essential to allow students to be risk-takers and achieve their full potential.
 By constantly analysing my student’s engagement and achievement I can transform my teaching to ensure that the student’s learning is also transformed.
 I understand the importance of the effective integration of technology and collaboration in the classroom to enhance the real-life experiences the students can encounter on campus.

-Charles Sturt University, Wagga Wagga February 2015 to Present
+Charles Sturt University, Wagga Wagga February 2015 to June 2018

 · Masters of Education (Knowledge Networks & Digital Innovation)

 Nepean TAFE February 2001 to November 2012

 University of Canberra February 2001 to July 2004

 · Bachelor of Science.
 Majors studied – Biology & Chemistry

 John Paul 2 Senior High School January 1997 to December 1998